Skip to main content

 STEP 9

-The lowest verified bid we observe in the market for this scope.
+Cost to deliver plus the leanest margin a crew can sustain for this scope, modeled rather than observed.
 Functions as a counter-offer anchor in negotiation.
-National floor for this service: $8,093.
+National floor for this service: $8,640.

 STEP 10